Tasfiq-K/image-dataloader/README.md

 # Image Dataloader

-The dataloader notebooks file can be found in the [`notebook`](https://github.com/Tasfiq-K/image-dataloader/tree/main/notebooks) directory
+The dataloader notebook file can be found in the [`notebooks`](https://github.com/Tasfiq-K/image-dataloader/tree/main/notebooks) directory